enatsek/Debian-Ubuntu/ufw.md

 ### 1.2.
 Nftables and Iptables

 Nftables is the successor to iptables and serves as the second layer of Linux firewalls.
-It can be considered a generic firewall system that allows administrators to define rulesets based on network packets.
+It can be considered as a generic firewall system that allows administrators to define rulesets based on network packets.

 While nftables (or iptables on older distributions) can be used directly for firewall configuration, their complexity has led distributions to provide higher-level tools for easier management.